fenago/natural-language-processing-workshop/README.md

 5. Download the SpaCy model using the following command: python -m spacy download en_core_web_sm

-## About The Natural Language Processing Workshop
-Do you want to learn how to communicate with computer systems using Natural Language Processing (NLP) techniques, or make a machine understand human sentiments?
-Do you want to build applications like Siri, Alexa, or chatbots, even if you’ve never done it before?

-With The Natural Language Processing Workshop, you can expect to make consistent progress as a beginner, and get up to speed in an interactive way, with the help of hands-on activities and fun exercises.

 ## What you will learn
 * Obtain, verify, clean and transform text data into a correct format for use